- About this policy

 If you have any complaints about the way in which we have used your data, please get in touch with us using the details in the ‘Contact us’ section below.
 We would be happy to help and discuss your concerns.

-If you have any questions about this policy, would like more information, or want to exercise any of the rights set out in section 15 above, you can get in touch with us in the following ways:
+If you have any questions about this policy, would like more information, or want to exercise any of the rights set out in the 'Your rights' section above, you can get in touch with us in the following ways: